git-truck/git-truck/GitTruckTeaser.md

 ## How does it work?

-GitTruck analyizes the whole history of your project based on your local .git folder.
+GitTruck analyses the whole history of your project based on your local .git folder.
 It runs completely locally.

 For the files in your repository, Git Truck allows you to map metrics on:
 - the size of files (e.g. the file size in bytes, the number of commits to the file, etc.),